 Set a deadline for using old systems

-A successful Office 365 rollout plan can only be achieved if all employees are using your new platform.
-If people are still working with your old system and the new, it’s likely that out-dated brand assets and old templates will be used and documents will be overwritten or go missing.
+You can only achieve a successful Office 365 rollout if all employees are using your new platform.
+If people are still working with your old system then the new, out-dated brand assets and old templates will be in circulation, and documents will be overwritten or go missing.

 Plan ongoing and extensive training

-A major reason employees could be tempted to switch back to old ways of working (and undo the investment you’ve placed in your rollout project plan) is a lack of training.
+A major reason employees switch back to their old ways of working (and undo the investment of your rollout project plan) is a lack of training.
 Don’t, as McKinsey warns, just “lift and shift.”
 You can’t assume that employees will simply log in and become pros.
-Even the most clued up users may not be aware of the huge range of in-built tools and features that Microsoft offers.
+Even the most clued-up users may not be aware of the huge range of in-built tools and features that Microsoft offers.

-Start with the basics to test out employees’ Office 365 readiness.
-Checklist items under category would include how to navigate the new interface, where to access important and regularly used files and a thorough run-through of Exchange.
-Then, carry on consistent and ongoing training sessions to introduce new features and tools, emphasizing how each will benefit the employee: from saving time creating a document to improving consistency of their output.
+Make sure ongoing education is featured from the onset – it’s a good idea to start with the basics to test out employees’ Office 365 readiness.
+For example, find out if they can navigate the new interface and know where to access regularly used files.
+Next, carry out consistent and ongoing training sessions to introduce new features and tools, emphasizing how each will benefit the employee: from saving time creating a document to improving the consistency of their output.

-Although Microsoft automatically alerts users to new features and provides accompanying guides and prompts, those managing your Office 365 onboarding checklist should keep an eye out for new updates and monitor user adoption.
-You want your teams to be progressing with the platform rather than settling for what they know.
+Although Microsoft automatically alerts users to new features and provides accompanying guides and prompts, those managing your Office 365 onboarding should keep an eye out for new updates and monitor user adoption.
+Enable your teams to progress with the platform as it develops and expands.

 Realize the full potential of your investment

-With content fully migrated, you’re now in a great position to capitalize on additional Microsoft business products associated with O365.
+When your organization’s content fully migrated, you’re in a great position to capitalize on additional Microsoft business products associated with O365.

-In their recent report on the evolving nature of one of these products, Microsoft Dynamics, Forrester identified the tool’s ability to entirely ‘reimagine business processes’ by giving enterprises deeper access to insights, data extraction and growth areas within their organization.
+In their report on the evolving nature of one of these products, Microsoft Dynamics, Forrester identified Office 365’s ability to entirely ‘reimagine business processes’ by giving enterprises deeper access to insights, data extraction, and growth areas within their organization.

-With the likes of Avanade, HCL Technologies, and PwC already profiting from innovative services within the Microsoft Dynamics market, it’s clear there’s a lot up for grabs within Microsoft’s evolving product landscape, particularly in regards to consulting and IP solutions - an exciting prospect for both vendors and clients operating in Microsoft’s cloud-hosted environment.
+With the likes of Avanade, HCL Technologies, and PwC already profiting from innovative services within the Microsoft Dynamics market, it’s clear there’s a lot happening within Microsoft’s evolving product landscape.
+This is particularly apparent in consulting and IP solutions markets - an exciting prospect for both vendors and clients operating in Microsoft’s cloud-hosted environment.